 You'll spend your time

-- Building prototypes that explore what Glide could look, feel, and work like in 2-5 years.
+- Building working prototypes that explore what Glide could look, feel, and work like in 2-5 years.

 - Working with design and engineering to evaluate the feasibility of those ideas.